Trendy avocados removed from UK menus amid environmental concerns

 Celebrity fans of the buttery fruit include Meghan Markle who revealed in her cookbook that a green chilli and avocado dip was a favourite recipe she made at home, while U.S. singer Miley Cyrus got an image of an avocado tattooed on her arm in 2015.

-In Kenya, Africa’s second-largest producer of avocados - behind South Africa, thousands of coffee farmers are turning to planting avocado trees known as ‘green gold,’ with 7,500 hectares under cultivation.
+In Kenya, Africa’s second-largest producer of avocados - behind South Africa, thousands of coffee farmers are planting avocado trees known as ‘green gold,’ with 7,500 hectares under cultivation.

 In the United States, annual per capita consumption of avocado doubled in the decade to 2006, and doubled again to 7.1 pounds (3.2 kg) in 2016, according to data from the U.S. Department of Agriculture.